Privacy Policy and

 Warranties and Liability

-BIS is not responsible for any errors or omissions appearing in the Websites.
-To the fullest extent permitted by law, BIS does not warrant and disclaims any warranty, expressed, or otherwise implied as to the accuracy, correctness, completeness, reliability, timeliness, fitness for any particular purpose or satisfactory quality of the Websites.
-The Websites are provided without warranties of any kind, and you are using them at your own risk.
-Furthermore, BIS disclaims all responsibility and liability of any description including, without limitation, liability for negligence, injury, incidental, special, indirect, punitive, or consequential damages, expense or loss (including loss of profits, loss of revenue, loss of savings, loss of information, business interruption, loss of privacy, personal injury or other pecuniary loss) of any kind, direct or indirect, suffered by any person as a result of or in connection with the Websites to include any reliance placed by such person on the Websites, or the viewing, use or performance of the Websites, whether with the required authority or otherwise.
-BIS suggests that you follow any applicable professional standards, government and industry regulations, and company polices and procedures, and that you act and ensure the safety of your users without reliance on the Websites, including the Lone Worker feature.
+BIS is not responsible for any errors or omissions appearing in the Web Platforms, including generated output from the AI Services.
+To the fullest extent permitted by law, BIS does not warrant and disclaims any warranty, expressed, or otherwise implied as to the accuracy, correctness, completeness, reliability, timeliness, fitness for any particular purpose or satisfactory quality of the Web Platforms and the AI Services included.
+The Web Platforms are provided without warranties of any kind, and you are using them at your own risk.
+Furthermore, BIS disclaims all responsibility and liability of any description including, without limitation, liability for negligence, injury, incidental, special, indirect, punitive, or consequential damages, expense or loss (including loss of profits, loss of revenue, loss of savings, loss of information, business interruption, loss of privacy, personal injury or other pecuniary loss) of any kind, direct or indirect, suffered by any person as a result of or in connection with the Web Platforms and the AI Services to include any reliance placed by such person on the Web Platforms, or the viewing, use or performance of the Web Platforms, whether with the required authority or otherwise.
+BIS suggests that you follow any applicable professional standards, government and industry regulations, and company polices and procedures, and that you act and ensure the safety of your users without reliance on the Web Platforms, including the Lone Worker feature.

-BIS reserves the right to revise, amend, alter, or delete any aspect of the Websites in whole or in part, but shall not be responsible for or liable in respect of any such revisions, amendments, alterations, or deletions.
+BIS reserves the right to revise, amend, alter or delete any aspect of the Web Platforms in whole or in part, but shall not be responsible for or liable in respect of any such revisions, amendments, alterations or deletions.

-BIS does not warrant and disclaims any warranty that the Websites, in whole or in part, or any associated functions will be uninterrupted or error-free, or that defects will be corrected.
-Furthermore, BIS disclaims all responsibility and liability of any description including without limitation liability for negligence, injury, incidental, special, indirect, punitive, or consequential damages, expense or loss (including loss of profits, loss of revenue, loss of savings, loss of information, business interruption, loss of privacy, personal injury or other pecuniary loss) of any kind, direct or indirect, suffered by any person as a result of or in connection with the Websites to include any reliance placed by such person on the Websites, or the viewing, use or performance of the Websites, whether with the required authority or otherwise.
+BIS does not warrant and disclaims any warranty that the Web Platforms and the AI Services, in whole or in part, or any associated functions will be uninterrupted or error-free, or that defects will be corrected.
+Furthermore, BIS disclaims all responsibility and liability of any description including without limitation liability for negligence, injury, incidental, special, indirect, punitive, or consequential damages, expense or loss (including loss of profits, loss of revenue, loss of savings, loss of information, business interruption, loss of privacy, personal injury or other pecuniary loss) of any kind, direct or indirect, suffered by any person as a result of or in connection with the Web Platforms to include any reliance placed by such person on the Web Platforms, or the viewing, use or performance of the Web Platforms, whether with the required authority or otherwise.

 Indemnification

-You agree to indemnify and hold harmless BIS and all of their directors, officers, employees, and subcontractors from any claim or demand, including reasonable legal fees, made by any third party in connection with or arising out of your use of the Websites, your violation of the Terms and Conditions, and your violation of applicable laws.
+You agree to indemnify and hold harmless BIS and all of their directors, officers, shareholders, employees, agents, insurers, and contractors from any claim or demand, including reasonable legal fees, made by any third party in connection with or arising out of your use of the Web Platforms and the AI Services, your violation of the Terms and Conditions, and your violation of applicable laws.

 Access and Links

-BIS reserves the right to deny or restrict access to the Websites to any particular person, group or organization, or to block access from a particular Internet Protocol address to the Websites at any time.
+BIS reserves the right to deny or restrict access to the Web Platforms to any particular person, group or organization, or to block access from a particular Internet Protocol address to the Web Platforms at any time.
+BIS reserves the right to deactivate accounts that violate the Terms and Conditions or the Privacy Policy.

-The Websites may contain hyperlinks to websites which are not controlled by BIS.
+The Web Platforms may contain hyperlinks to websites which are not controlled by BIS.
 Hyperlinks to other websites are provided solely for your convenience.
-If you use these hyperlinks and websites, you do so at your own risk and it is your responsibility to take all protective measures to guard against viruses and other destructive elements.
+If you use these hyperlinks and websites, you do so at your own risk, and it is your responsibility to take all protective measures to guard against viruses and other destructive elements.

-BIS is not responsible for the availability, accuracy, or reliability of the content of websites not controlled by BIS; nor shall BIS be liable for any injury, damages, loss, or expense howsoever arising from access to those websites.
+BIS is not responsible for the availability, accuracy, or reliability of the output generated by AI Services nor the content of websites not controlled by BIS.
+BIS shall not be liable for any injury, damages, loss, or expense howsoever arising from the use of AI Services or access to those websites.
 In no circumstance shall BIS be considered to be associated or affiliated with any trade or service marks, logos, insignia or other devices used or appearing on websites which are not controlled by BIS.

-BIS disclaims any responsibility for the content available on any other website reached by links to or from the Websites that are not controlled by BIS.
+BIS disclaims any responsibility for the content available on any other website reached by links to or from the Web Platforms that are not controlled by BIS.

 BIS may in its sole discretion disable any links to any websites, including defamatory, infringing, or obscene websites; or websites that contain topics, names, or information that violates any law, or any intellectual property, privacy, or publicity rights.